 Homeowners can effectively reduce the number of mosquitoes around their homes and neighborhoods by eliminating standing water where mosquitoes grow and breed.
 Please read the following tips.

-Old tires, cans, pails, and other water-holding containers are ideal breeding sites.
+Old tires, buckets, trash cans, and other water-holding containers are ideal breeding sites.
 Store them upside down or get rid of them.

 Fill in or drain low spots in your yard.

 Keep ditches, drains, and culverts clear of weeds and trash so that water will drain properly.

 Drain water from tarps or plastic sheeting which cover wood piles, boats, etc.